max-ray001/mean-LMS/README.md

 MONGODB

 MongoDB is a source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
 MongoDB is developed by MongoDB Inc. and licensed under the Server Side Public License (SSPL) which is deemed non-free by several distributions.
 MongoDB stores data records as documents which are gathered together in collections.
 A database stores one or more collections of documents.

+POSTMAN

+Postman is an API platform for developers to design, build, test and iterate their APIs.

 ***